-- 6.6.2 Before applying for a DAML it is important to consider whether the NCA is in fact able to grant one for the activity in question.
-The NCA's powers in this regard are strictly limited to activities that would otherwise be offences under Sections 327, 328 or 329 of POCA (see Chapter 2).
-A DAML cannot be given for other POCA offences, such as tipping off (Section 333A of POCA) or prejudicing an investigation (Section 342 of POCA), or for any offence under any other law. - 6.6.3 When in doubt MLROs should seek advice from the helpline provided by their supervisory body, or else seek legal advice.
-The NCA will say if something falls outside its powers, but it is not in a position to provide advice about whether or not a DAML is required in any given situation. - 6.6.4 Common situations in which a DAML may be required include: - acting as an insolvency officeholder when there is knowledge or a suspicion that either: - o all or some assets in the insolvency are criminal property; or - o the insolvent entity may enter into, or become concerned in, an arrangement under Section 328 of POCA; - designing and implementing trust or company structures (including acting as trustee or company officer) when a suspicion arises that the client is, or will be, using them to launder money; - acting on behalf of a client in the negotiation or implementation of a transaction (such as a corporate acquisition) in which there is an element of criminal property being bought or sold by the client; - handling through client accounts money that is suspected of being criminal in origin;
+- 6.6.2 Before applying for a DAML, it is important to consider whether the NCA is in fact able to grant one for the activity in question.
+The NCA's powers in this regard are strictly limited to activities that would otherwise be offences under Sections 327, 328 or 329 of POCA (see Chapter Two of this guidance).
+A DAML cannot be given for other POCA offences, such as tipping off (Section 333A of POCA) or prejudicing an investigation (Section 342 of POCA), or for any offence under any other law. - 6.6.3 When in doubt, MLROs should seek advice from the helpline provided by their supervisory body, or else seek legal advice.
+The NCA will say if something falls outside its powers, but it is not in a position to provide advice about whether or not a DAML is required in any given situation. - 6.6.4 Common situations in which a DAML may be required include:

-providing outsourced business processing services to clients when the money is suspected of having criminal origins.
+Acting as an insolvency office holder when there is knowledge or a suspicion that either:

+- o All or some assets in the insolvency are criminal property, or - o The insolvent entity may enter into, or become concerned in, an arrangement under Section 328 of POCA; - Designing and implementing trust or company structures (including acting as trustee or company officer) when a suspicion arises that the client is, or will be, using them to launder money; - Acting on behalf of a client in the negotiation or implementation of a transaction (such as a corporate acquisition) in which there is an element of criminal property being bought or sold by the client; - Handling, through client accounts, money that is suspected of being criminal in origin; and - Providing outsourced business processing services to clients, when the money is suspected of having criminal origins.